xinxin-zhang/jenkinsTemplate-python/README.md

 ## Part 1: Implement and Test

-The first job is to implement a working solution that passes the given test.
+Your first job is to implement a working solution that passes the given test.
 To do so, modify the code in `src/arrayPartition1.py`.

-Testing is done by calling `runTests.py` from your command line.
+Testing is performed by calling `./runTests.py` from your shell / command line.

 If you've implemented a correct solution, the output should look like this: